cloudmesh-community/book/chapters/cloud/chameleon/resources.md

 ## Usage Restriction

-As using VM's in a shared environment has ain impact on resources for all, you are **REQUIRED** to shut down your resources after you are not using them anymore.
+As using VM's in a shared environment has an impact on resources for all, you are **REQUIRED** to shut down your resources after you are not using them anymore.
 Furthermore, before the class is over and we assign grades you must terminate your instances and free all ip addresses.